getgort/gort-guide/guide/source/sections/templates.rst

 That's part of what's called the "response envelope", a data structure that's accessible from any template, which makes available all of the data and metadata around one command request, execution, and response.
-The response envelope is discussed in detail in `The Response Envelope <templates-response-envelope.md>`__.
+The response envelope is discussed in detail in :doc:`templates-response-envelope`.

-The available template tags and functions are also fully presented in `Template Functions <templates-functions.md>`__.
+The available template tags and functions are also fully presented in :doc:`templates-functions`.